Updated: 03.01.2023

 Rafie Muhammad

-If you’re a OceanWP user, please update the theme to at least version 3.4.2.
+There is a vulnerability in the OceanWP theme – Subscriber+ Path Traversal Leading to Local File Inclusion in <= 3.4.1 If you’re an OceanWP user, please update the theme to at least version 3.4.2.

 For plugin developers, we have security audit services and Threat Intelligence Feed API for hosting companies.

-The theme OceanWP (versions 3.4.1 and below, free version), which has over 700,000 active installations is known as one of the most popular free themes on WordPress.
-This theme considered to be lightweight and highly extendable, it will enable us to create almost any type of website such a blog, portfolio, business website and WooCommerce storefront with a beautiful & professional design.
+This theme is considered to be lightweight and highly extendable, it will enable us to create almost any type of website such as a blog, portfolio, business website, and WooCommerce storefront with a beautiful & professional design.

 The initial discovery of this vulnerability happened when we analyzed a few of the wp_ajax actions in the theme.
 One of the wp_ajax actions available is wp_ajax_oceanwp_cp_load_pane_action which will load the theme panel pane.
 This action is handled by the load_theme_panel_pane function: